From 7,000 designs and ideas submitted by Utahns from across the state.

 - A beehive for prosperity and our identity as the Beehive State.

-- An eight-pointed star for hope, which represents the foundation of our state, and for the state's Tribal Nations.
+- A five-pointed star which represents the foundation of our state and statehood.

 - A red rock valley represents Southern Utah’s majestic landscapes.